null

 Coaxial Cable Impedance (Ohms)

-Impedance is the amount of resistance waves moving through the coaxial cable encounters.
+Impedance is the amount of resistance waves moving through coaxial cables encounter.
 The lower the impedance, the easier the waves flow through the cable.
-Each type of cable has an impedance rating.
-Factors affecting this are the size and materials of the cable.
+Each type of cable has an impedance rating of either 50 or 75 Ohm.

-50 Ohm cables tend to be better for high power handling applications.
-These could be commercial boosters, broadcasting TV transmitters, and ham radios.
-75 Ohm cables are the popular choice for home and office applications.
-They're used for residential signal booster installations, cable TV boxes, internet routers, and the like.
-These are general rules and do not apply to all types of cable.
+50 Ohm cables tend to be the preferred choice for high-power handling applications, such as commercial boosters, broadcasting TV transmitters, and ham radios.
+Due to their lower cost and higher flexibility, 75 Ohm cables are commonly used for residential applications.
+Examples include home cell booster installations, cable TV boxes, internet routers, and the like.

-When choosing cable, avoid mixing and matching 50 Ohm and 75 Ohm cables and systems.
+When choosing the right cable for you, avoid mixing and matching 50 Ohm and 75 Ohm cables and systems.
 You should aim to use the same impedance throughout to prevent additional signal loss.

 PIM stands for Passive Intermodulation.
 When you connect two metals, the result is nonlinear elements, and distortion in the signal may occur.